- Is the best sunscreen zinc?

-There are a whole host of ways that UV funks with your skin.
+The fact of the matter is there are a whole host of ways that UV can funk with your skin.

-That is partly due to a minefield of pseudoscientific myths surrounding best sunscreen practices to navigate—perpetuated mainly by people who aren’t sure what they’re talking about.
+This is perpetuated by people who aren’t sure what they’re talking about.

 Fortunately, our professional advice holds more water than a regular beauty vlogger; but we appreciate there’s so much to know.